 To turn this traditional breakfast treat into my dreamy peanut butter monkey bread, I’m using a mixture of peanut butter and butter as a coating on each ball of dough, PLUS rolling each dough ball in brown sugar and cinnamon.

 Overview: How to Make Peanut Butter Monkey Bread

 Prepare the dough – to prepare the sweet roll dough, you’ll combine the all-purpose flour, warm milk, instant yeast, sugar, butter, eggs, and salt in a mixing bowl.
 I throw everything into my electric mixer and then let the mixer and the dough hook do all the work.
-If you’re mixing by hand, make sure to knead the dough for a couple minutes.
+If you’re mixing by hand, make sure to knead the dough for a couple of minutes.

-Let the dough rise – turn the dough into a well-greased bowl and cover with a towel.
+Let the dough rise – turn the dough into a well-greased bowl and cover it with a towel.
 Let the dough rise until double in size, about an hour or two.

 Punch down the dough – once the dough has doubled in size, punch it down and pull small sections away to create your balls of dough.
 Each ball should be about 2 to 3 inches big.
-You’ll end up with about 45, but don’t stress if your number if off a little.
+You’ll end up with about 45, but don’t stress if your number is off a little.

 Dip each ball of dough into butter mixture – dip each ball into the peanut butter and butter mixture and then the brown sugar and cinnamon mixture.
 If you want, you can absolutely use granulated sugar in place of brown sugar.
 I like the caramelized flavor the brown sugar adds.

 Stack the dough – after you dip each ball of dough into the coatings, you’ll fill a bundt pan with the dough.
 You’ll get about two layers of the dough.
 When the balls of dough are layered, you can pour the remaining peanut butter sauce on top.

 Bake the monkey bread – bake the monkey bread at 350 for about 35 minutes.